 Columbia is a safe destination for travel.
 Like any country in the world, there are areas in it that are good for travellers while some areas are not.
 It is, however, necessary to get detailed information about the prevalent diseases in Columbia.

-Unfortunately, there is a Risk of Malaria, Yellow Fever, Typhoid Fever, Hepatitis A and Traveller’s Diarrhea in Columbia.
+Unfortunately, there is a Risk of Malaria, Typhoid Fever, Hepatitis A and Traveller’s Diarrhea in Columbia.
 Ensure you get fully immunised before you leave for Columbia.
 You should visit your physician about 4 to 8 weeks before your departure to Columbia.

 There is a high risk of Malaria in most areas of Columbia except for Bogota & Cartagena, which are at high altitude.
 Malaria, which is caused by the female anopheles mosquitoes, causes high-grade fever, muscle pains and severe joint pains.
 There is a higher risk of Malaria in the departments of Amazonas, Choco, Cordoba, Guainia, Guaviare, Putumayo, and Vichada